 Here’s why Clarity of Purpose is important

-I think that’s powerful.
-We’re seeing that with remote working.
-It’s easy to get everyone on a Zoom call, fire up a Miro board and work together to figure out our Northstar.
-And what is our purpose, who our users are and what are their needs.
+With remote working, it’s easy to get everyone on a Zoom call, fire up a Miro board, and work together to figure out our Northstar.
+And our purpose, who our users are and their needs.
 That’s powerful because it gets everyone on the same page and helps them understand what they’re doing.

 When experimenting with rapid delivery and moving fast, you can only do that when you know the game you’re in.
 And the game you’re playing in .
 That’s part of the playbook.
 For me, it’s a leadership quality.
 It helps you prioritise the right things.
 And that helps you make good decisions.